Kong/docs.konghq.com/app/plugins/basic-authentication.md

   Plugins: /plugins
 ---

 Add Basic Authentication to your APIs, with username and password protection.
+The plugin will check for valid credentials in the `Proxy-Authorization` and `Authorization` header (in this order).

 ----